Gabmeister05/Demo/README.md

 Demo Only

 Top comments are edits in progress*
- So far both pause, play and stop buttons are created but they don't have any function yet while the other buttons are being created (ex Skipforward, Skipbackward, Fastforward, Fastbackward, etc)
+   -So far both pause, play and stop buttons are created but they don't have any function yet while the other buttons are being created (ex Skipforward, Skipbackward, Fastforward, Fastbackward, etc)

 List of buttons for music player:
     - Stop